Nissan taxi readies for battle with London's black cabs

 It will also adhere to the strict regulations for London's so-called Hackney Carriages, or black cabs, including a 25-foot turning circle enabling it to turn around in London's narrow streets.

-Once on the road, Nissan will compete against the dominant manufacturer, London Taxi Co (LTC), which operated as Manganese Bronze until it was saved last year by Chinese carmaker Geely (0175.HK).
+Once on the road, Nissan will compete against the dominant manufacturer, London Taxi Co (LTC), which operated as Manganese Bronze until it was saved last year by Chinese carmaker Geely.

 Transport for London said there were almost 23,000 black taxis licensed to operate in the capital at the beginning of January, with the Mercedes Vito accounting for 2,177.
 The rest are made by LTC.